Critchley Markers A-Z

 Critchley Group and Critchley Group plc

 Continuing the remarkable journey of the Critchley family's enterprise, the latter part of the 20th century and the onset of the 21st century marked significant milestones that tied back to the foundational values and innovative spirit of the company.
+Critchley moved its headquarters to a larger premises on Nailsworth Stream only about 1km away from where the company first had its start.

 In 1992, the Critchley Group became a public company called Critchley Group plc.
 This move symbolised a significant expansion and recognition of their evolving business.
 The company's decision to go public showed their commitment to growth, innovation, and global outreach.
 These principles have been part of the company since it began.